Tenant Satisfaction Measures

 • responsible neighbourhood management.

-There are 22 measures: 12 of these measures come directly from one of our customer feedback surveys, and 10 come from information we hold on our operational activity.
+There are 22 measures: 12 of these measures come directly from one of our customer feedback surveys, and 10 come from the information we hold on our operational activity.

 These measures have been designed to drive up standards and improve the quality of social housing by ensuring housing providers are accountable for the services delivered to customers.

 We have been surveying our customers, working with a market research company called IFF Research, and collecting information from our systems.
 We now have our first year of data for 2023/2024.
+You can find a summary of our approach here and the exact questions we asked customers here.
+You can also find the FAQs explaining how we worked with IFF to complete this process here

 Key: